Two is not always better than one, and in the case of beauty, there are a whole lot of exceptions when it comes to working in tandem.

 Salicylic Acid + Retinol

-Not to rag on retinol, but, while Dr. Nichols says this one isn’t necessarily dangerous, she doesn’t recommend using this anti-aging staple at the same time as salicylic acid.
+While Dr. Nichols says these two in tandem isn’t necessarily dangerous, she doesn’t really rcommend it, either.
 “Applying both of these ingredients at the same time may results in irritated or overly dry skin.”

 Benzoyl Peroxide + Retinol